LelsersLasers/Notes/Biology/OS Notes.md

 Virsuses have to invade and hijack to obtain the materials needed for them to reproduce.
 ```

-## Chapter 2: The chemical foundation of life
+## Chapter 2: The Chemical Foundation of Life

-### Atoms, isotopes, ions, and molecules: the building blocks
+### Atoms, Isotopes, Ions, and Molecules: The Building Blocks

 - Atoms:
     - Made up of protons, neutrons, electrons